akhil-eppa/twitter-sentiment-analysis-python/README.md

 ## Twitter Sentiment Analysis using Python
-#This is a project that analyses tweets for their sentiments(positive and negative).
+# This is a project that analyses tweets for their sentiments(positive and negative).
 The tweets are downloaded using the Twitter API.
-The Model used in this project is a support-vector-machine(SVM) using a linear kernel.
+# The Model used in this project is a support-vector-machine(SVM) with a linear kernel.